 In Trelle’s case, she suffered head trauma in the car accident and shortly after experienced a strange sensation. “[I] noticed my head felt very, very large, abnormally large.
 My mom and sister who were also in the car accident said it looked fine, other than some cuts from glass.”
-Her mother, a nurse, monitored her and all seemed fine until her mother realized Trelle didn’t notice when she walked away from her at a grocery store.
-This caused concern and Trelle promptly underwent visual field exams for the next five to 6 years including spinal taps, MRI’s, CT scans, EEG’s, genetic testing at John Hopkins, steroid treatments, and countless other tests.
-While this gave her insight to her condition, there was a resounding consensus that not much could be done.
+Her mother, a nurse, monitored her and all seemed fine until her mother realized Trelle didn’t her walk away at a grocery store.
+This caused concern and Trelle promptly underwent visual field exams and many other exams for the next five to six years including spinal taps, MRI’s, CT scans, EEG’s, genetic testing at John Hopkins, steroid treatments, and countless other tests.
+While this gave her insight into her condition, there was a resounding consensus that not much could be done.

 Her vision loss was not sudden, but progressed over time.
 “I first began losing my vision peripherally.
 This was a very slow and gradual process.
 I was still able to participate normally in sports and classes in high school.
 After high school, when I graduated, I had my first central vision loss.”
 This progression continued over about 10 years until she “lost it all” and was completely blind.
 This is when Trelle started her research into stem cell treatment.